neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 This guide explains how to set up and use VSCode in a SLURM interactive job on the SWC HPC cluster, offering a solution for users who require fast access to shared storage or substantial computational resources.

-This solution is easy to set up and constrained by the SLURM job's resource limits, ensuring that users can work efficiently without overloading the system.
+This solution is easy to set up and constrained by the SLURM job's resource limits, as long as those limits are applied.
+This ensures that users can work efficiently within the allocated resources, preventing system overload.
+While the constraints depend on SLURM's enforcement (e.g., memory or time limits), users should remain mindful of their resource requests to avoid program terminations.

+Furthermore, VSCode's code tunnel automatically forwards any HTTP servers launched from the compute node, such as Dash-Plotly apps or Jupyter Notebook servers, offering seamless integration.

 ## Instructions